acemod/ACE3/documentation/feature/frag.md

 ## 1. Overview

-Add a shrapnel system for explosives.
+Adds a shrapnel system for explosives.

 ## 2. Dependencies